-Proactive teachers create a feeling of community in the classroom by modeling and encouraging positive behaviors, creating opportunities for meaningful peer-to-peer or student-to-teacher interactions, and being aware of students who may need additional supports to help them through challenging times of the school day.
+Proactive teachers create a feeling of community in the classroom by modeling and encouraging positive behaviors, by creating opportunities for meaningful peer-to-peer or student-to-teacher interactions, and being aware of students who may need additional support through challenging times in the school day.

-By creating a classroom environment where children feel motivated to engage in only positive behaviors, there will be less disruption and little need to execute reactive strategies.
+Creating a classroom environment where children feel motivated to engage in only positive behaviors will reduce disruption and create little need to apply reactive strategies.

-Proactive approaches may include involving students in the creation of the classroom rules, or having students create and sign a learning contract at the beginning of the year.
+Proactive approaches may include students co-creating classroom rules, or having students create and sign a learning contract at the beginning of the year.

 Reactive Classroom Management

-Some effective reactive strategies include pre-planning alternate activities for students who finish early and become bored, having a redirecting strategy to use with students to switch a bad behavior into a good one, and responding quickly to an upset child or mediating issues between two or more children so that any undesirable behaviors do not escalate.
+Some effective reactive strategies include pre-planning alternate activities for students who finish early and become bored, having a redirection strategy to use with students to switch bad behaviors into good, and responding quickly to an upset child or mediating issues between two or more children so that undesirable behaviors do not escalate.